davetron5000/wtf-is-a-webpack/markdown/third_party_libs.md

 }
 !END CREATE_FILE

-Now, what's up with `export default`?
+What's up with `export default`?
 Writing `import attachPreviewer from "./markdownPreviewer";` is asking Webpack (or whoever) to import the default exported thing.
 Using `export default` sets that thing, which is handy when you are just exporting one function (though, let's be honest, it's not handy, because it's another special form to have to understand and remember to do, all to save a few scant keystrokes and obscure intent).

 <aside class="sidebar">
 <h1>Why do some imports have <code>./</code> and some don't?</h1>